1996 Canadian National Soccer League season: Individual awards

-The annual Canadian National Soccer League awards ceremony was held at the Hollywood Princess Banquet Hall in Vaughan, Ontario with an attendance of 400 people.
-The majority of the awards were received by Toronto Italia with eight recipients.
-After leading Toronto to an undefeated streak, the double head coach Peter Pinizzotto was given the honor of Coach of the Year.
-Michele Gioia was named both the MVP, a Golden Boot winner consequently the following season he was signed by the Montreal Impact in the USISL A-League.
-For the second consecutive season Joe Ciaravino received the Goalkeeper of the Year, and also later was given a contract with the Toronto Lynx.
-The administrative branch of Toronto Italia was recognized with honors with Joe Mallozzi winning the Manager of the Year, and Pasquale Fioccola being awarded the President of the Year.
+The annual Canadian National Soccer League awards ceremony was held at the Hollywood Princess Banquet Hall in Vaughan, Ontario, with an attendance of 400 people.
+The majority of the awards were received by Toronto Italia, with eight recipients.
+After leading Toronto to an undefeated streak and a double, head coach Peter Pinizzotto was given the honor of Coach of the Year.
+Michele Gioia was named both the MVP and Golden Boot winner consequently, the following season, he was signed by the Montreal Impact in the USISL A-League.
+For the second consecutive season, Joe Ciaravino received the Goalkeeper of the Year, and was also given a contract with the Toronto Lynx.
+The administrative branch of Toronto Italia was recognized with honors, with Joe Mallozzi winning Manager of the Year, and Pasquale Fioccola being awarded the President of the Year.

-Toronto Supra came in second with two awards with Gus Kouzmanis being named the Rookie of the Year.
-The Best Public Relations Director award was given to Sergio Giancola, who notably later was instrumental in acquiring a Major Arena Soccer League franchise in the GTA as the Mississauga MetroStars.
+Toronto Supra came in second with two awards, with Gus Kouzmanis being named the Rookie of the Year.
+The Best Public Relations Director award was given to Sergio Giancola, who was later instrumental in acquiring a Major Arena Soccer League franchise in the GTA as the Mississauga MetroStars.
 The remainder of the awards went to North York Talons as the Most Improved, and London City as the Most Disciplined team.
 The Referee of the Year went to match official Manuel Orellana.